(Background Music ~ Ian Fontova)

 The standard iron cannonball.
 They were made in several common sizes but because of production quality, no two were exactly the same.
 These relatively loose fitting balls were not very accurate at long distances.
 But they could travel farther then other types of shot, making them a popular round at medium to long ranges anyway, especially in a defensive role.
 The cannonball would have been used at close range for it's overall destructive effects.
 Damaging enemy cannons, crew, masts, and particularly a ships hull in an attempt to sink it.
-They were also used against shore fortifications.
+(Sinking a ship was usually not a good way for a pirate to loot it.)
+Round shot were also used against shore fortifications.

 BAR & CHAIN SHOT

 These odd looking shots consisted of two cannonballs or two halves of a ball attached together either by iron bars or chains.
 They were designed specifically to damage a ships rigging and sails.
 These shots could cause major damage, wrapping around masts and reducing them to splinters, or taking out whole sails by simply ripping them to shreds.
 This type of shot was generally not very effective against a ships hull, and did not have the range of a standard cannonball.